 PhD Global Health

-The International Doctorate in Global Health (INDIGO) was Established in 2009 as the first international doctoral programme in global health, the PhD Global Health is specifically aimed at those with a keen interest in improving health and wellbeing through research, education, and service, in collaboration with communities, other academic institutions, civil-society, and governments throughout the world.
-INDIGO offers a unique opportunity for doctoral researchers from diverse cultural and educational backgrounds to study at Ireland’s leading university, under the tutelage of an international panel of supervisors.
+Established in 2009 as the first international doctoral programme in global health, the PhD Global Health is aimed at those with a keen interest in improving health and wellbeing through research, education, and service.
+Working in close collaboration with communities, other academic institutions, civil-society, and governments throughout the world, our PhD programmme offers doctoral researchersa unique opportunity to study at Ireland's leading university, under the tutelage of an international panel of supervisors.

 Dr Frédérique Vallieres